guang-yng/legato/README.md

 Set `image_path` to the folder containing the dataset.
 Ensure the dataset has a column named image with score images.

+### Half Precision Inference

+Use `--fp16` flag to enable half-precision inference.
+This reduces memory usage but may impact performance.

 ## 🎯 Training & Validation

 We use `legato` in examples below.
 Refer to the [Checkpoints](#-pretrained-checkpoints) section for pretrained models.